 - Drink lots of water.
 Spice it up with berries, apple or lime slices

-- Don’t have many sweets accessible.
+- Don’t have unhealthy sweets accessible.
 If you cram chocolate bars into your fridge or office drawer, you will be tempted much more than if you had healthy snacks available

 - Treat yourself with a small portion of your favorite dessert once in a week to prevent a sugar binge